AlexeyMatskevich/model_settings/docs/core/configuration.md

 end
 ```

-Runtime modules like SimpleAudit need to execute code when the model saves, so they benefit from configurable callback timing.
+Runtime modules (like custom audit logging or workflow modules) need to execute code when the model saves, so they benefit from configurable callback timing.

 **See Also:** [Policy-Based Authorization](../modules/policy_based/README.md), [Pundit Module](../modules/policy_based/pundit.md), [ActionPolicy Module](../modules/policy_based/action_policy.md)